Showing posts with label Thi. Janaki Raman. Show all posts

 “Chinna Swamy, Duraiyappa isn’t aware of my pathetic health condition.
 Had he known it, he would have paid a visit here.
 How much do we have to pay him?”

-After due calculation, it stood at Three Thousand and Forty Seven rupees.
+After due calculation, it stood at three thousand and forty-seven rupees.

 “Don’t ever beg to condone this amount.
 You have to pay him off without leaving a paise.
 You understand it?”

-“First, get well Akka.
-There is no urgency for it now”
+“First, get well, Akka.
+There is no urgency for it now.”

 “No. I won’t make it anymore.
-I know my condition Chinna Swamy.
+I know my condition, Chinna Swamy.
 I thought of going away from this world after seeing that debt being paid off.
 It didn’t happen.
-You do it now”
+You do it now.”

 “O.K”

 After a month, Chinn Swamy left for Vilancheri with the remaining three thousand and some odd sum.
 When he reached Vilancheri, it was already dusk.
 The wind was chilly.
 One could keep watching admiringly Duraiyappa’s house veranda and doorway.
-Exclusively shiny, smoothened surfaces!
+Exclusively shiny, smooth surfaces!
 Duraiyappa was leisurely reclining in an easy chair.

 “Mama”